-This is a story and reflection on a somewhat catastrophic event that affected about 50% of my plant collection during this summer (2019).
-This post is intended to inform you of what happened to me, provide clarity to a single situation I experienced, and to help others who may be having similar problems while using the same products as me.
+This is a story and reflection on a somewhat catastrophic event that affected about 50% of my plant collection during the summer of 2019.
+This post is intended to inform you of what happened to me, provide insight to a single situation I experienced, and to help others who may be having similar problems while using the same products as me.

 Photo of a group of effected phalaenopsis – with symptoms similar to fungus or viral attack

 What has symptoms like nutrient deficiency or virus or fungus, affects each plant differently, but takes months to really show up?
-It might be phosphorus toxicity, extreme acidity (though I doubt that it was the latter because I flush my pots often), or who knows…maybe just some toxic-ass product.
-What I can tell you is it for sure wasn’t was a virus (see test results near the bottom of this post) and the lesson here is just because it walks, talks, and acts like a virus/fungus, doesn’t mean it is.
-I know a lot of people jump to “binning” (throwing away) suspected virus-infected plants, but this is an example of how leaf symptoms (often assumed to be viral) can also be signs of other issues.
-It might save you a lot of money and a bit of grief to get to the bottom of the problem before you toss out that suspect plant.
-And remember, you can always test for viruses.
+It might be phosphorus toxicity, extreme acidity (though I doubt that it was the latter because I flush my pots often), a fungus or who knows…maybe just some toxic-ass product.
+What I can tell you is it for sure is, it’s not a virus (see test results near the bottom of this post).

-So, like I said, about 30% of my collection (both orchids and houseplants) started to have problems—slow growth, halted and/or black roots, aggressive chlorotic patching on the leaves, and so on).
+As I said, about 50% of my collection (both orchids and houseplants) started to have problems—slow growth, halted and/or black roots, aggressive chlorotic patching on the leaves, and so on).
 I now believe it was a result of a bad bottle or brand of “pH Down” but I may never know.
 I’m posting my experience and this story in the hope that it’s valuable for anyone who may be having a similar problem.

 I want to be REALLY clear: I don’t think Phosphoric Acid or pH Down are bad products – I just think the one brand that I used was toxic.
 Prior to this all happening, I was using pH Down by General Hydroponics and I had GREAT results for over a year.
 The product that caused all of this situation WAS NOT the General Hydroponics product.
 I believe that acidifying fertilizer water has had a very profound affect on my ability to grow plants better.
 This was just bad luck and it means I need to be more careful about choosing products and not assume that different brands offer the same quality.